ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-insert-bulk.md

 TRANSFORM (
     @0 + 10, -- offset the new _id value by 10
     @1,      -- pass through unchanged
-    case     -- clean up state names
+    CASE     -- clean up state names
-        when @2 = 'Texas' then 'TX' end when @2 = 'California' then 'CA' end else @2
+        WHEN @2 = 'Texas' then 'TX' end
+        WHEN @2 = 'California' then 'CA' end
+        ELSE @2
     end
 )
 ```